abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/deploy.md

 ---
-title: Install MongoDB on Google Axion C4A virtual machine
+title: Install MongoDB on Microsoft Azure Virtual Machine
 weight: 4

 ### FIXED, DO NOT MODIFY